hewison-chris/agora-cl-docs/website/docs/how-prysm-works/database-backend-boltdb.md

 <HeaderBadgesWidget />

-BoltDB is the persistent [key-value store](/docs/terminology#key-value-store) database utilised by the Prysm client.
-A piece of software that Prysm initially inherited from its origins as a [Geth](https://geth.ethereum.org/) fork was its storage engine, LevelDB.
+BoltDB is the persistent [key-value store](/docs/terminology#key-value-store) database utilised by the Agora-cl client.
+A piece of software that Agora-cl initially inherited from its origins as a [Geth](https://geth.ethereum.org/) fork was its storage engine, LevelDB.
 As a simple embedded [key-value store](/docs/terminology#key-value-store) written in Go, LevelDB worked well; however, after observing a number of corruption-related issues, it was decided to survey some other options for the project.

 ![BoltDB](/img/boltdb.png)